mvolkmann/blog/src/web-dev-tips.md

 "Canvas API" %} can be used to draw things on a web page.

 SVG stands for "Scalable Vector Graphics".
-It is a markup language similar to HTML which makes it declarative.
+It is a markup language similar to HTML, which makes it declarative.
 You tell it what to draw, not how to draw it.
 SVG elements appear in the DOM and can be styled with CSS.
-It draws using vectors which allows it to render sharp images at nearly any size.
+SVG draws using vectors, which allows it to render sharp images at nearly any size.
 SVG is a great choice for rendering icons.

-The Canvas API draws on a `canvas` element using a JavaScript API which makes it imperative.
+The Canvas API draws on a `canvas` element using a JavaScript API, which makes it imperative.
 You tell it how to draw.
 The Canvas API is a great choice for implementing games.